TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2022.md

 # Breakout Sessions

 So many breakout sessions.
 No one could possibly look at them all.
 This is a random sampling of those with a title interesting enough to get me to press play.
+To cut the list down further I'm mostly focusing on 300 and 400 level talks.

 ## Building next-gen applications with event-driven architectures